Reinvently/message-queue-ios/README.md

         return nil;
     }
     ```
-4. If you intresting in changing class which represents message(by default it's PDAQueueCommand) you could do it in next way
+4. If you intresting in changing class which represents message(by default it's PDAQueueCommand) you could do it by
     ```objective-c
     manager.queueMessageClass = [YourClass class];
     ```